opulo-inc/docs/content/en/semi-assembly/_index.md

 It is completely open source and hackable.
 The main controller has three AUX ports, allowing anyone to add on peripherals or communicate with other machines.

 {{% alert color="danger" title="WARNING" %}}
-This documentation corresponds with a specific machine **Build Number**.
-The Build Number represents what hardware and 3D printed parts your machine has.
-If you're building a Semi-Assembled LumenPnP, **you have a v3 machine, and these docs are for you!** You should see "v3" on the pamphlet that was included in your kit.
+This documentation corresponds with a specific machine **Version Number**.
+The Version Number represents what version of hardware your machine has.
+If you're building a Semi-Assembled LumenPnP, **you have a v3 machine, and these docs are for you!** You should see "v3.X.X" on the pamphlet that was included in your kit.
 If you see "v2" on your pamphlet, click on "LumenPnP Kit Assembly" in the menu bar above for instructions for your machine.

 {{% /alert %}}